ftobia/pytest-ordering/README.md

 [![Build Status](https://travis-ci.org/ftobia/pytest-ordering.svg?branch=develop)](https://travis-ci.org/ftobia/pytest-ordering)

 Have you ever wanted to easily run one of your tests before any others run?
 Or run some tests last?
-Or run this one test before this one other test?
+Or run this one test before that other test?
 Or make sure that this group of tests runs after this other group of tests?

 Now you can.

 Install with:

     pip install pytest-ordering

 This defines some pytest markers that you can use in your code.

 For example, this:

     import pytest

-    @pytest.mark.order2
+    @pytest.mark.run(order=2)
     def test_foo():
         assert True

-    @pytest.mark.order1
+    @pytest.mark.run(order=1)
     def test_bar():
         assert True